Overcoming: With Truth, Humour, Wisdom

 “I’m sorry” and “I apologize” mean the same thing, except at a funeral.
 Kind of like “he tells the truth” and “he’s a straight shooter” in the courtroom of a murder trial.

 If the truck had fired back, would that mean the truck backfired?
-(Or maybe if the truck had fired back the headline would have read, “Racist Hate Crime Against Peaceful Protestor”.) https://insider.foxnews.com/2017/06/15/shots-fired-truck-flying-make-america-great-again-flag-i-465-indiana
+(Or maybe if the truck had fired back the headline would have read, “Racist Hate Crime Against Peaceful Protestor”).

 “Sean Lennon, wrote on his Facebook page that the announcement of the joint credit had come as a surprise.”
-In other words, Yoko never imagined this would happen.
+In other words, he never imagined this would happen.
 Imagine that!

 Did you hear about the dad who got hit in the head with a can of soda?
 Dad was lucky it was a soft drink.
 Yeah, much better than if it was hard liquor.

-News reporter, on site at the hospital where they *think* injured people from a shooting will be coming: “We have no idea who has arrived or what their condition is, and we have no official confirmation they’re coming to this hospital.
+News reporter, on-site at the hospital where they “think” injured people from a shooting will be coming: “We have no idea who’s arrived or what their condition is, and we have no official confirmation they’re coming to this hospital.
 Back to you, Bob.”
 Well, thank you for that informative and helpful breaking news.
 But at least it’s straight truth from beginning to end.

 A quote I saw somewhere: “Real fatherhood isn’t anything like a greeting card.
 We all screw up.
 Here’s to all the dads out there who show up and try again.”

-Interesting that even the Christian cults are unsure what to do with the LGBTQIA+ issues.
-Given LDS teaching, it’s so odd that she was able to speak as long as she did before the leaders asked her to sit down.
+Interesting, even the cults are unsure what to do with LGBTQIA+ issues.
+Given LDS teaching, it’s odd she was able to speak as long as she did before the leaders asked her to sit down.
 Now I wonder what happened next.
-If she is called brave for saying what she did, will those who have concern that that she is in theological error also be called brave for saying what they will say? https://www.huffpost.com/entry/mornon-girl-comes-out_n_5942cefbe4b0f15cd5b9e561
+If she’s called brave for saying what she did, will those with concern that she’s in theological error also be called brave for saying that?

 Keep preaching, in season and out of season.
 For God’s Word never returns void.